apache/spark/docs/sql-ref-syntax-aux-refresh-function.md

 ### Description

-`REFRESH FUNCTION` statement invalidates the cached function entry, which includes class name and resource location of the given function.
+`REFRESH FUNCTION` statement invalidates the cached function entry, which includes a class name and resource location of the given function.
 The invalidated cache is populated right away.
 Note that `REFRESH FUNCTION` only works for permanent functions.
 Refreshing native functions or temporary functions will cause an exception.